Do you pay anything up front?

 Because paperwork, cost accounting, and lien verification/resolution may need to occur first—and Arizona requires a written statement showing the remittance and method of determination at the end of a contingent fee matter.

-Arizona’s rules require a written closing statement showing the outcome and—if there’s a recovery—how the remittance was determined.
+Arizona’s rules require parties to provide a written closing statement that shows the outcome and, if there’s a recovery, explains how they determined the remittance.

 Big Chad Law states most injury lawyers charge 33%–40% (with variation by complexity), but the exact percentage and structure must be in your signed agreement.